 What Does the Social Worker Want?

 While investigating a referral, a social worker will interview you, your children, neighbors, friends, police officers, teachers, and many others to determine if abuse or neglect is occurring.
 It is important to treat social workers with courtesy.
 The customer service they provide you may seem like that of the TSA at the airport.
 But blowing off the social worker, you may force them to file a petition in court.
 Be aware social workers are trained to catch people in lies.
 If a social worker comes to your home for a referral, you do not have a right to a court appointed attorney.
-Immediately contacting an attorney to help guide you through the investigation may save you a lot of heartache.
+Immediately contacting a Long Beach Dependency attorney to help guide you through the investigation may save you a lot of heartache.

 After talking to everyone, the social worker will either close the referral, offer you an informal contract or safety plan to avoid filing allegations in court, or file allegations with the court.
 The two former are always more desirable.
 If the social worker decides to file formal allegations against you in court, they will compile all of the statements of witnesses and your children into a social worker’s report.
 Even though it is mostly hearsay in the report, it comes into evidence and can be considered by the judge.
 Therefore, what you and others say will be used against you in court.
 The initial court report being generated by the social worker is called the Detention Report.

 The social worker’s reports are the hardest things for parents to read because they contain fragments of statements and misrepresentation drafted by the social worker that is intent on proving their allegations true.
 They are heavily relied upon by the judge and dictate what is going to happen to your children.
 Working with a Long Beach Dependency attorney about your statements to DCFS can make or break your case.